Pelagicore/softwarecontainer/README.md

 The vagrant machine can then be inspected by running `vagrant ssh`

-This will create an environment for building pelagicontain, download all the requirements, build the ones necessary to build, build pelagicontain, run unit tests and perform a clang code analysis run on the code.
+This will create an environment for building softwarecontainer, download all the requirements, build the ones necessary to build, build softwarecontainer, run unit tests and perform a clang code analysis run on the code.

 # Dependencies